composite/promise-extended-spec/README.md

 that's all.

+ - GOOD :
-GOOD : compatibility with current promise pattern.
+  - compatibility with current promise pattern.
+ - BAD :
-BAD : looks more dirty `then` method.
+  - looks more dirty in `then` method.

 I'll think more ways.